FALL 2025 UPDATE

 • Redesigning entry points to the park to reduce congestion; and,

-• Providing a range of campsite options including walk-in sites, vehicle campsites and bunkies (sleeping shelter), while keeping the overall number of sites the same.
+• Providing a range of campsite options including walk-in sites, vehicle campsites and bunkies (sleeping shelters), while keeping the overall number of sites the same.